sambatesnz/Sail.io/visualiser/src/test/java/seng302/ManualTesting/race_end_screen.md

 #####Expected Results:
     - Once a boat passes the finish line, they should be able to see the finished list pop up on their screen.
     - The user should be able to hide and show this screen.
-    - The users and other finisihers details should be correctly recorded in this list.
+    - The users and other finishers details should be correctly recorded in this list.
-    - After 10 seconds the race scene should close and be replaced with the score screen which show the same information as the finishing screen.
+    - After 60 seconds the race scene should close and be replaced with the score screen which show the same information as the finishing screen.
+    % Below requirement is deprecated
     - The user can click the menu button to return to the menu.